Glossary definitionBrowse the neighboring terms

 Human-in-the-loop

-HITL places a mandatory human review at a decision point in an AI workflow.
-An AI might draft a customer email, but the system blocks sending until a person reads and approves it.
-A coding agent might propose a database migration, but the change cannot execute until a developer confirms.
-The design pattern comes from older human factors and autonomous systems research, where safety-critical processes (aviation, nuclear operations, surgical robotics) required human confirmation at high-stakes steps.
+Human-in-the-loop (HITL) is a system design where a person must approve, edit, or reject an AI action before it takes effect.
+The action does not proceed without explicit human sign-off.
+An AI drafts a customer email, and the system blocks sending until a person reads and approves it.
+A coding agent proposes a database migration, and the change cannot execute until a developer confirms.
+The pattern comes from safety-critical fields like aviation, nuclear operations, and surgical robotics, where high-stakes steps required human confirmation long before modern AI.
 AI adoption brings the same principle to everyday software and business workflows.

 Builder example